-12 Brown Sugar Milk Tea In Singapore 🐸 x 🥛 – From Tiger Sugar, R&B Tea, KOI, To MuYoo
+12 Brown Sugar Milk In Singapore To Satisfy Those Sweet Cravings – From Tiger Sugar, R&B Tea, KOI, LiHo To MuYoo

 Funny again how food trends take a while to reach Singapore.
 In the meantime, you will start seeing a lot of bubble tea shops here selling “Brown Sugar Bubble Milk”, coining it the “latest trend in Taiwan”.